Garlic-Team/gcommands/guide/guide/additional/fromv6tov7.md

 run({ args, objectArgs, etc }) {}
 ```

+### Permissions
+Slash commands automaticly grey out if the `userRequiredRoles` or `userOnly` requirements are not met.

 ## Inhibitors
 The `args` and `objectArgs` in inhibitors have been moved.
 You can now acces them like this: